crystalschang/hull-conversations/README.md

 # User Registration Tutorial

-For this tutorial, we'll create a registration tunel.
-First, we will ask the user to log in with his Facebook account, them we will ask him to fill a form to complete his profile.
+For this tutorial, we'll create a registration workflow.
+It's a two-step:

+* ask the user to log in with his/her Facebook account
+* ask him/her to fill in a form to complete the profile

 ## Prerequisites

-- An organization and application.
+- A hull.io application.
 [Create one](http://hullapp.io/) if you haven’t already.
 - An authentication provider linked to your app, so users can log in.
-For this tutorial I will use Facebook but you can use another if you want.
+For this tutorial we will use Facebook but you can use any other supported by hull.
 [See our documentation](http://hull.io/docs/services) for more details.
 - An HTTP server, to serve the files included in this repository.
 If you're not sure how to do it, check out [our guide](https://github.com/hull/minimhull/wiki/Setup-an-HTTP-server).

 ## Step 1 - Bootstraping your app

 First, create an `index.html`.
-Add jQuery, and hull.js to your page.
-You can also add Bootstrap if you do not like browsers default CSS.
+Add jQuery, and `hull.js` to your page.
+For the sake of this tutorial, we willalso use Twitter Bootstrap, though it is not mandatory in the general use case.

 ```html
 <link href="//netdna.bootstrapcdn.com/twitter-bootstrap/2.3.1/css/bootstrap-combined.min.css">